 Deputy Director; Principal Research Scientist at the Radiation Protection Institute, Dr. Joseph Amoako has debunked claims about the cancerous effects of radio frequency radiations (RFR) from mobile handsets and telecoms towers.
-He made this remarks at the 11th Knowledge Forum organized by the Ghana Chamber of Telecommunications yesterday at the Coconut Grove Regency Hotel.

 The Knowledge Forum was under the theme: Improving Customer Experience by Safeguarding Telecoms Infrastructure.
 Dr. Amoako’s remarks were in response to concerns from some participants about the correlation between RFR emissions and its effect on human health.